 This provision, included alongside a variety of financial and data security audit provisions, comes from Michigan's original contract with Fast Enterprises, the vendor behind Michigan's infamously faulty MiDAS unemployment benefits system.
-While the language appears strong, data privacy audits may not adequately protect against the full range of faulty or biased Al outputs.
-In Michigan's case, for example, the provision failed to catch over 40,000 false fraud determinations.
-106 accuracy over time, among others.
-Michigan's contract with Deloitte to replace the MiDAS system offers one path toward better Al audit provisions:
+While the language appears strong, data privacy audits may not adequately protect against the full range of faulty or biased AI outputs.
+In Michigan's case, for example, the provision failed to catch over 40,000 false fraud determinations.106 accuracy over time, among others.
+Michigan's contract with Deloitte to replace the MiDAS system offers one path toward better AI audit provisions:

-To identify and prevent these types of Al harms, agencies need to include specific Al testing or auditing provisions targeting common sources of Al errors: biased or unrepresentative training data, unreliability across different use contexts, and loss of model
+To identify and prevent these types of AI harms, agencies need to include specific AI testing or auditing provisions targeting common sources of AI errors: biased or unrepresentative training data, unreliability across different use contexts, and loss of model

 "Contractor will deposit with [an] escrow agent... the Source Code for the Software, as well as the Documentation and names and contact information for each author or other creator of the Software....
-At State's request and expense, the escrow agent may at any time verify the [Source Code,] ... compar[e] it to the Software, and review[] the completeness and accuracy of any and all material."
-107
+At State's request and expense, the escrow agent may at any time verify the [Source Code,] ... compar[e] it to the Software, and review[] the completeness and accuracy of any and all material."107

-State agencies can and should expect vendors to provide source code and procedural documentation about their Al systems-either directly to an agency or an independent auditor-which can then test and evaluate the material for accuracy and reliability.108
+State agencies can and should expect vendors to provide source code and procedural documentation about their AI systems either directly to an agency or an independent auditor-which can then test and evaluate the material for accuracy and reliability.108 protect the public from AI harms and regain control over government decisions.

-Part Three

-Recommendations & Reforms

-I vendors have placed harmful AI systems within government agencies across the country, but agencies and state legislatures still have options to protect the public from Al harms and regain control over government decisions.
 Part Three provides four such options:

+Part Three Recommendations & Reforms

+I vendors have placed harmful AI systems within government agencies across the country, but agencies and state legislatures still have options to

-- 1. Establishing processes for auditing Al systems-and restricting the most harmful uses; - 2.
-Imposing protective language in Al contracts by law to empower agencies during contract negotiations and while monitoring AI systems; - 3.
-Increasing transparency and support for public recourse following AI harms, including certain contractual rights for those receiving government support; - 4.
-Pursuing non-Al options when agencies cannot mitigate Al harms.
+- Establishing processes for auditing AI systems-and restricting the most harmful uses; - Imposing protective language in AI contracts by law to empower agencies during contract negotiations and while monitoring AI systems; - 3.
+Increasing transparency and support for public recourse following AI harms, including certain contractual rights for those receiving government support; - Pursuing non-Al options when agencies cannot mitigate Al harms.

-Reining in harmful Al systems will require far more than these four recommendations, but AI oversight and procurement reform will go a long way to mitigate Al harms.
+Reining in harmful AI systems will require far more than these four recommendations, but AI oversight and procurement reform will go a long way to mitigate AI harms.
 Outsourcing government decisions to AI systems is political, and we can demand more from our government.